Eurockot Launch Services - Europe's Provider of Launch Services for Low Earth Orbit Satellites.

 The three-stage Rockot is derived from the Russian SS-19 ICBM and uses the re-ignitable Breeze-KM upper stage for precise orbit injections of small and medium-sized spacecraft weighing up to 2000 kilograms into sun-synchronous, near polar and highly inclined orbits from its launch site at Plesetsk Cosmodrome in Northern Russia.
 Rockot has seen a substantial investment into its launch facilities.
 This was undertaken by Astrium (now integrated into ArianeGroup) in the late nineties at a total volume of some Euro 45 million.

 Eurockot has performed different successful launches with single, dual and multiple payloads into polar and sun-synchronous orbits for commercial and institutional customers in Europe, USA, Japan, Canada and the Republic of Korea.
-Eurockot performed four successful launches for the ESA, namely GOCE in March 2009, SMOS together with PROBA-2 in November 2009, the joint launch of three Swarm satellites in November 2013 and Sentinel-3A satellite in February 2016.
+Eurockot performed five successful launches for the ESA, namely GOCE in March 2009, SMOS together with PROBA-2 in November 2009, the joint launch of three Swarm satellites in November 2013, the Sentinel-3A satellite in February 2016 and the Sentinel-5p satellite in October 2017.

-Eurockot currently has a backlog of two launches for ESA.
-The next missions on the manifest of Eurockot are Sentinel-5p and Sentinel-3B from the Copernicus Sentinel range of satellites.
+The next mission on the manifest of Eurockot is Sentinel-3B from the Copernicus Sentinel range of satellites.